tryretool/retool-cli/README.md

 # Retool CLI

-A CLI tool to interface with [Retool](https://retool.com/).
+A command line interface for [Retool](https://retool.com/).
 A Retool account is required to use.
 Run `retool signup` to create an account in 20 seconds.

+Put up a PR or open an issue in this repository for feature requests.

 ## Installation